axtma/cloudnetworking-config-solutions/docs/LoadBalancer/external-network-passthrough-lb-mig.md

   * Achieve high performance and low latency for your applications.
   * Automate deployment using Terraform.
   * Understand the architecture and request flow of the network passthrough load balancing solution.
-  * Set up a Network Passthrough Load Balancer to distribute TCP, UDP, or ESP traffic.
-  * Achieve high performance and low latency for your applications.
-  * Automate deployment using Terraform.
-  * Understand the architecture and request flow of the network passthrough load balancing solution.

 ## Architecture